US defence chief warns of Huawei ‘threat’ to Nato

 A day after Huawei was hit with new criminal charges in the US, Secretary of State Mike Pompeo told the Munich Security Conference the company was a "Trojan horse for Chinese intelligence".

-US Secretary of Defense Mark Esper said Huawei was the “poster child” for China´s “nefarious strategy” to infiltrate and dominate crucial Western infrastructure.
+US Secretary of Defence Mark Esper said Huawei was the "poster child" for China´s "nefarious strategy" to infiltrate and dominate crucial Western infrastructure.

-“If we don´t understand the threat and we don´t do something about it, at the end of the day it could compromise what is the most successful military alliance in history — NATO,” Esper said in Munich.

 This year´s conference, an annual gathering of world leaders, diplomats and military top brass, has been dominated by anxiety about the West´s diminishing influence in the face of rising China and a resurgent Russia.